Kite Aerial Photography

 View over Nature Conservancy marsh in central Kansas.
 Water bodies are quite dark in color-infrared format, regardless of water depth or suspended sediment, although some sun glint is visible in the foreground.
 Photo date 6/08.

 Our biggest problem for operating this camera routinely proved to be adjusting the lens focus and zoom properly.
 Considerable trial-and-error testing was necessary to achieve suitable field for view and focus, which are fixed with locking thumb screws on the lens.
 The image file format is proprietary, and special Tetracam software is necessary to process and display the false-color images.
+The low-resolution sensor and images were disappointing, and we utilized this camera for only two years.

 Return to KAP equipment or KapHome.